fybrik/fybrik/site/docs/reference/crds.md

         <td><b>assetID</b></td>
         <td>string</td>
         <td>
-          AssetID identifies the asset to be used for accessing the data when it is ready It is copied from the M4DApplication resource<br/>
+          AssetID identifies the asset to be used for accessing the data when it is ready It is copied from the FybrikApplication resource<br/>
         </td>
         <td>true</td>
       </tr><tr>